Ilie Datcu: International career

 Datcu played six games for Romania, making his debut on 12 May 1963 under coach Silviu Ploeșteanu in a 3–2 friendly victory against East Germany.
 He played two matches in the Euro 1968 qualifiers.
 He also played for Romania's Olympic team, being chosen by Ploeșteanu to be part of the 1964 Summer Olympics squad in Tokyo where he made four appearances, helping the team finish in fifth place.

 Managerial career

-He started his managerial career at Fenerbahçe in 1976.
-Datcu mostly coached in Turkey, working at numerous clubs.
+Datcu started his managerial career at Fenerbahçe in 1976.
+He mostly coached in Turkey, working at numerous clubs.
 In the 1982–83 Turkish Second League season, he helped Fatih Karagümrük gain promotion to the first league after an absence of 20 years.
 He also worked as a goalkeeper coach, first at Fenerbahçe, where he noticed and promoted Rüştü Reçber, then at Beşiktaş, being brought there by his former teammate from Dinamo and the national team, Mircea Lucescu.

 Personal life

 Datcu resides in Bodrum, Turkey.
 He also holds Turkish citizenship under the name İlyas Datça.